 Pre-Production Tooling Design

 Tooling is the process of designing and developing tools that are needed to manufacture the parts and components of your product.
 Tools can refer to a variety of manufacturing aids including dies, fixtures, and molds.
 They each perform a specific function from cutting a part to producing an injection molded plastic part.
-Each tool must be designed specifically to each part.
+Each tool must be designed specifically for each part.
 Since tools can be complicated to design and create, the lead time and cost for most tools can be high.

 Quality Inspection Forms